zmoazeni/zmoazeni.github.io/_posts/2013-04-24-your-identity-your-code.md

 layout: post
 tags: [highlighted]
 abstract: >
-  We are more than our code.
+  We are more than our code2.
 ---

 _This was originally posted on [March 16,